If you cannot find the answer to your question below, please e-mail email@example.com.

 ULI reserves the right to edit submitted questions before posting them to the website.
-ULI also reserves the right not to answer all questions and not post redundant questions or remarks deemed to be inappropriate.
+The Institute also reserves the right not to answer all questions and not to post redundant questions or remarks deemed inappropriate.
+Questions related to the competition brief will be posted on the OrgSync competition site.

 It depends.
-If you are all enrolled in a traditional degree program, such as an MBA or M.Arch., your undergraduate degrees would not be relevant and could not be considered in the formula for team formation.
+If you are all enrolled in a traditional degree program, such as an MBA or MArch, your undergraduate degrees would not be relevant and could not be considered in the formula for team formation.
 However, if your entire team is enrolled in a recognized multidisciplinary graduate degree program—and can provide evidence of its status as a multidisciplinary or interdisciplinary program—you may use your undergraduate degrees in the formula for team formation.
-For more details, see the section How to Form a Team.
+For more details, review How to Form a Team.

-Our team is composed of one MBA candidate, three M.Arch. candidates, and one pursuing a joint-degree M.Arch. and MUP.
+Our team is composed of one MBA candidate, three MArch candidates, and one candidate pursuing a joint-degree MArch and MUP.
 Does that qualify as a multidisciplinary team?

 Yes.
 Students enrolled in joint- and dual-degree programs must choose which of the programs they are representing on the team.
 That decision is entirely up to the students and team members.